Body- Worn Cameras

 Activate – The BWC has activated based on an officer's deliberate activation of the system and both video and audio are recorded and retained according to the Department's retention policy.

 Powered on – The BWC stands ready to be activated for full video and audio recording.
 While powered on, the BWC will continually store video only (no audio) into a temporary, buffered memory.
 This buffered video is perishable and will be overwritten in time, depending on the memory requirements of the BWC.
-Depending on its use, the BWC may retain the buffered video for roughly 24 to 48 hours.
+Depending on its use, the BWC may retain the buffered video for roughly 18 hours.

 Powered off – The power has been turned off and no video or audio recording or buffering occurs whatsoever.